 Their single-phase and three-phase, zero-cross and phase-angle power controllers have voltage ratings ranging from 120 to 575 volts and current ratings ranging from 10 to 2000 amps.

 We recognize power control applications have demanding environments and require extremely high product reliability.
 Product reliability translates to less down time and increased profits.
-When you use a Control Concepts power control system, reliability is designed in and superior customer value is created by the following:
+When you use a Control Concepts power control system, reliability is designed in and superior customer value is created.

 MicroFUSION is an ultra-compact high performance microprocessor-based line of power controllers, available in single or three phase models.

 Resistive or transformer-connected loads can be controlled in either Phase Angle, Zero Cross, or Zero Cross Transformer (ZCT) Mode.
 Output is controlled linearly with respect to command signal and can be set to the average or RMS value of the voltage and current, as well as true instantaneous power or external feedback.

 The Compact Fusion Series Power Controller is a modular digital controller capable of single phase and 3 phase operation.

 - Integrated Class-T, Branch-rated fusing to prevent dead shorts and reduce fuse-blowing.

 Short Circuit Current Rating (SCCR) is a rating on components and assemblies representing the maximum level of short-circuit current that a component or assembly can withstand.
 This rating is used to determine compliance with NEC 110.10.
 “SCCR” labeling is required on all panels and assemblies.